alvaro-cuesta/advent-solutions/README.md

 ## TODO

-- 2017
-    - I'm not sure just comparing by velocity solves day 20 (might be accelerating against v)
+- 2017-day20-part1: I'm not sure just comparing by velocity solves it (might be two same-length accelerations, one of them accelerating against same-length v)

 - main.rs
     - If any job panics, it's not handled properly (should be like cargo test)